 - Anorexia nervosa.

-- FBC: reduced haemoglobin may occur with chronic disease, malabsorption, renal failure, liver failure.
+- FBC: reduced haemoglobin may occur with chronic disease, malabsorption, chronic kidney disease, liver failure.

 - Raised erythrocyte sedimentation rate (ESR): nonspecific indicator of disease, malignancy, infection, connective tissue disorder.

-- Renal function and electrolytes: may indicate renal failure, Addison's disease.
+- Renal function and electrolytes: may indicate chronic kidney disease, Addison's disease.

 - Fasting blood glucose: diabetes mellitus.